marconetto/azadventures/chapter11/README.md

 </p>

-#### TL;TR
-- It is possible to automate the full creation of a CycleCloud instance with a SLURM cluster ready to submit your (MPI) jobs using only CLI;
-- The proposed solution relies heavily on cloud-init and Azure and CycleCloud CLI commands;
-- The available script can be used to either provision only CycleCloud instance or go one step further and make a SLURM cluster avaiable---single scheduler node in which compute nodes are added automatically as user submits jobs;
-- Keyvault is used to handle CycleCloud admin password and public ssh key.

 #### Assumptions

 - Deployment relies only on PRIVATE IPs, so ideally VPN (or bastion) has to be previously setup;
 - Private and public ssh keys available;
-- Deployment relies on the built-in SLURM template that comes with CycleCloud, and specification of more sophisticated configuration for the scheduler and compute nodes via CycleCloud projects is out of the scope here.
+- Deployment relies on the built-in SLURM template that comes with CycleCloud, and specification of more sophisticated configuration for the scheduler and compute nodes via CycleCloud projects is out of the scope here;
-- All resources (cyclecloud, storage account, keyvault...) are in the same resource group
+- All resources (cyclecloud, storage account, keyvault...) are in the same resource group;
-- Default Alma Linux image is used: `almalinux8` or `almalinux:almalinux-hpc:8_5-hpc-gen2:latest` for both scheduler and compute nodes
+- Alma Linux image 8 (`almalinux8` / `almalinux:almalinux-hpc:8_5-hpc-gen2:latest`) is used for both scheduler and compute nodes;
+- Azure CLI must be setup in the user machine that triggers the script call (i.e. `az login` should work with the subscription for deployment).

 #### 1. How to run the script